HPCarey/pt-booking/TESTING.md

 #

 3. ### Python Validation
- Python Validation was done using the [CI Python Linter](https://pep8ci.herokuapp.com/)
+ Python Validation was done using the [CI Python Linter](https://pep8ci.herokuapp.com/).
+ I used the gitpod problems tab to minimise python code errors as I went along, so there were not that many errors to address from passing the code through the linter.

 #### **Profject files**